hkglue/sas/intl.en-US/Best Practices/How to use Alibaba Cloud security products to build a safe website.md

 [Alibaba Cloud WAF](https://www.alibabacloud.com/help/doc-detail/28517.htm) helps you to defend against common web attacks such as SQL injections, Cross-site scripting \(XSS\), web shell, Trojan, and unauthorized access, and to filter out massive HTTP flood requests.
 It protects your web resources from being exposed and guarantees your website security and availability.

-## Thread Detection Service {#section_upx_3kb_ygb .section}
+## Security Center {#section_upx_3kb_ygb .section}

-Thread Detection Service \(TDS\) is a security service with security event detection, vulnerability scanning, and configuration baseline check.
+Security Center service with security event detection, vulnerability scanning, and configuration baseline check.

 ## Limitations of use DDoS Protection and Web Application Firewall in China {#section_tsy_mkb_ygb .section}